ArtemTitoulenko/microarmy/README.md

 The micro instances are controlled via SSH in parallel thanks to Eventlet + Paramiko.

-The micros report the statistics of their run back to the controlling script, which then aggregates this data into a CSV.
+The micros report the statistics of their run back to the controlling script.
+At this time, there is no method to "aggregate" statistics.
+The response is just printed out.

 After running the test you can shut down all of your micros and quit micro army.